kenatiod/MUT/Understanding Machine Understanding.md

 While I had the unique role of assisting Ken throughout the writing process by providing supplemental research, analysis, and drafting support, the core creative vision, narrative development, and thematic exploration were fundamentally driven by Ken's own intellectual contributions as the human author.

-Ken conceived of the central premise of following two fictional AI researchers named Alice and Bob as they grapple with developing an evaluation framework for machine understanding.
+Ken conceived of the central premise of following two fictional AI researchers named Anh and Bassam as they grapple with developing an evaluation framework for machine understanding.
 He developed the characters, plotted the overarching narrative arc, and shaped the dialogues through his literary talents.

 My involvement was primarily additive - when Ken required background information on topics like AI history or theories of cognition, I could generate relevant content drawing from my knowledge base.
 When working through complex technical or philosophical concepts, I engaged Ken in substantive discourse to explore different perspectives.